Location - Paluma Range National Park, North Queensland, Australia

 You will go past historical mining sites, tin and wolfram (tungsten), where you can see the exploratory trenches and water races in the area.
-There's is also an old rock crusher made out of a tree stump, grate and a large metal chuck used as the hammer.
+There's is also an old rock crusher made out of a tree stump, grate, and a large metal chuck used as the hammering ram.
 This mine was called Hang Flat Mine.
 If this interests you, check out the old wolfram mines at Wolfram Creek and the old tin mines at Mount Spec while you are in the area.

 Also, take a moment to check out the Star Valley Lookout while in this area.

 How to get there

 Clockwise or anti-clockwise, the direction you decided to go on the circuit doesn't matter.

 The track branches off from the well-known "H-Track Loop".
 So, starting there, walk along the track until you reach the old "H-Track Loop" sign.
 The Bluegum Creek Circuit track starts just behind this sign.
 The track is not marked at this point, but the footpad is clear, well used.
 This route is part of the actual old original forestry H-Track that went down the ridge into Bluegum Creek.
 You may see old forestry track markers from time to time along this circuit.

 The Bluegum Creek track is easy to follow and level terrain for a while.
 Then, you will encounter a 400 meter steep descent into the valley.
 When you reach the metal junction marker, turn right and take the short track down to Triple Falls.
 This short track is very steep, but there is a fixed rope in place to assist you, and it is definitely worth it.
 Here, you will encounter the pool and the bottom of the falls.
 To explore the mid and upper falls, scramble up on left side to reach them.